Nouran-Alaa/Tic-Tac-Toe_MP_Project/README.md

 <h1 align="center">
-  Tic-Tac-Toe Game Implementation in `Assembly 8086`.
+  Tic-Tac-Toe Game Implementation in Assembly 8086.
 </h1>

 ## This project aims to: